AdobeDocs/experience-manager-64.fr-FR/help/forms/developing/creating-document-output-streams.md

 * adobe-utilities.jar (requis si AEM Forms est déployé sur JBoss)
 * jbossall-client.jar (requis si AEM Forms est déployé sur JBoss)

-si AEM Forms est déployé sur un serveur d’applications J2EE pris en charge qui n’est pas JBoss, vous devrez remplacer adobe-utilities.jar et jbossall-client.jar par des fichiers JAR spécifiques au serveur d’applications J2EE sur lequel AEM Forms est déployé.
+if AEM Forms is deployed on a supported J2EE application server that is not JBoss, then you will need to replace adobe-utilities.jar and jbossall-client.jar with JAR files that are specific to the J2EE application server on which AEM Forms is deployed.

 **Création d’un objet Client de sortie**